ImanBrjn/python_Salifort_Motors/README.md

     Number of rows in the data containing outliers in `tenure`: 824

 Certain types of models are more sensitive to outliers than others.
-When we get to the stage of building model, we should consider whether to remove outliers, based on the type of model we decide to use.
+When we get to the stage of building a model, we should consider whether to remove outliers based on the type of model we decide to use.

 # pAce: Analyze Stage
 - Performing EDA (analyze relationships between variables)

-💭
-### Reflect on these questions as you complete the analyze stage.

-- What did you observe about the relationships between variables?
-- What do you observe about the distributions in the data?
-- What transformations did you make with your data?
-Why did you chose to make those decisions?
-- What are some purposes of EDA before constructing a predictive model?
-- What resources do you find yourself using as you complete this stage?
-(Make sure to include the links.)
-- Do you have any ethical considerations in this stage?

 ## Step 2.
 Data Exploration (Continue EDA)

-Begining by understanding how many employees left and what percentage of all employees this figure represents.
+Beginning by understanding how many employees left and what percentage of all employees this figure represents.

 ```python